Skip to main content

 There are also individual moments—like in the Whomping Willow blitz when the frame pauses for a second as Harry realizes Hermione's about to drag him along for the ride—that feel like they belong in a Bugs Bunny short.
 Goodness, the entire Knight Bus sequence belongs in a Bugs Bunny short.

 Then sometimes Cuaron goes the opposite direction and makes his film feel more grounded.
 Cuaron’s love for long takes, a shot uninterrupted by your usual back-forth-jumps, would become defining characteristics in his later films, but it’s a really fascinating choice for this type of film.
-The breakfast scene in The Leaky Cauldron, for example, is done in mostly one long shot that just tracks Harry as he moves through the inn: the moment the Weasleys start swarming around Harry at the table and all through Harry’s “why would I go looking for someone who wants to kill me?” is captured without interruption.
+The breakfast scene in The Leaky Cauldron, for example, is done in mostly one long shot that just tracks Harry as he moves through the inn: the moment the Weasleys start swarming around Harry at the table and all through Harry’s “why would I go looking for someone who wants to kill me?” is captured without interruption, an entire arc uttered in one breath.

 One of the biggest advantages of a long-take is an added sense of realism.
 By not cutting away to a different camera angle you create the illusion that you are there in the world of the film, not viewing it through a mediating third-party like a video screen.
 It’s easy to see why Cuaron would use this feature in a film like Roma or Children of Men.
 Both are gritty films that deliberately resist the glossy Hollywood aesthetic.
 But what incentive is there to make someplace like Hogwarts feel “grounded”?